#Reviews: RasPad - a tablet for open-source platforms like Raspberry Pi

 Battery and Consume test

 The number of external lighted green LEDs indicates the percentage of battery life.
 There are 3 green LEDs, which means, 33% 66% or 100% of battery.
 There is also a red LED that indicates that the RasPad is ON (see Fig. 5).
 If you press the power button shortly, you can switch on/off the display, and the Raspberry Pi remains on.
 That's a nice feature.
-If you want to switch on/off the Raspberry Pi, you need to press and hold the switch on/off button for about 3 seconds.
-The battery status is not reported to the Raspberry Pi ;(.
+If you want to switch on/off the Raspberry Pi, you need to press and hold the power on/off switch for about 3 seconds.
+The battery status is not reported to the Raspberry Pi :'( and if you shutdown the Raspberry Pi, the display remains on, you need to turn it off holding the power on/off switch for about 3 seconds :'(.

 |Fig. 5: Battery and Power LEDs|